dfgordon/vscode-language-applesoft/README.md

 ## Using with Disk Images

 You can transfer programs to and from disk images.
 In order to do this you must install `a2kit`.
 If you have `cargo`, use the terminal to run `cargo install a2kit`, otherwise see the [github page](https://github.com/dfgordon/a2kit).
 The extension will work with whatever image types `a2kit` supports.
 As of this writing, the supported types are `woz`, `dsk`, `do`, `po`, `d13`.
+Use `Cmd+P` to initiate one of the following:

 * `applesoft: Insert program from disk image`: brings up a file selector allowing you to choose an image file.
 Once done, use the mini-menu to traverse the image's directory tree (if applicable) and select an Applesoft file.
 Only directories and Applesoft files are shown.